tracykteal/msu_al340/README.md

 # The Shell

+Author: Tracy Teal
+Original contributors:
-**Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani for Software Carpentry (http://http://software-carpentry.org/) and modified by Tracy Teal**
+Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://http://software-carpentry.org/)

 ## Objectives
 - What is the shell?